Ericsson/codechecker/docs/analyzer/checker_and_analyzer_configuration.md

 # Configuring the FB-Infer Analyzer

 As of CodeChecker 6.23, Codechecker can now execute the Facebook Infer Analyzer.
-The minimum version of GCC we support is 1.0.0.
+The minimum version of Infer we support is 1.1.0.

 ## Analyzer Configuration